plast-lab/doop/docs/documentation.md

 The class also holds a list of all the available Analysis options (in the `ANALYSIS_OPTIONS` final field).

-Finally, the `doop.core.Doop` class provides the following helper methods for initializing the analysis options:
+Finally, the `Doop` class provides the following helper methods for initializing the analysis options:

 * `createDefaultAnalysisOptions()`: obtains a `Map<String, AnalysisOption>` using the default values defined in the `ANALYSIS_OPTIONS` list.